edHelper.com

 Monarch Butterflies

-1 Monarch butterflies are possibly the insects with the greatest endurance on Earth!
-Although they are too fragile to carry anything, they manage to accomplish one thing that only bigger and stronger animals (such as salmons and Arctic terns) can do - migration!
+1 Monarch butterflies just might be the insects with the greatest endurance on Earth!
+Although they look fragile, they manage to do one thing that only bigger and stronger animals can do - migrate!

-2 During the winter months, we often find monarch butterflies around the regions of the southern United States and central Mexico.
-When spring comes, monarch butterflies head north and can reach as far north as southern Canada.
-However, as the weather starts to cool down in autumn, monarch butterflies are ready to fly back to their summer residence.
+2 During the winter months, we often find monarch butterflies in the southern United States and central Mexico.
+When spring comes, monarch butterflies head north.
+Some reach as far north as southern Canada.
+However, as the weather starts to cool down in autumn, monarch butterflies are ready to fly back to their southern homes.
 Along their migratory routes, monarch butterflies look for a plant called milkweed.
 Why is this plant so important to monarch butterflies?
-Well, that is because the larvae or caterpillars of monarch butterflies eat nothing but milkweed leaves.
+Well, that is because the larvae (or caterpillars) of monarch butterflies eat nothing but milkweed leaves.
 This exclusive diet earns monarch butterflies a nickname - milkweed butterflies - and makes them fearsome to other animals.

 3 Fearsome?
-Yes, monarch butterflies give other animals chills because they are poisonous!
-Although monarch caterpillars or butterflies are not venomous enough to kill their predators, they make their enemies sick with upset stomachs!
-Since hatching, monarch caterpillars dine on poisonous milkweed leaves.
-The toxin stays inside their bodies even after monarch caterpillars grow up and become monarch butterflies.
-Because of this natural defense, monarch caterpillars and monarch butterflies are in no rush to seek shelters when they encounter a hungry lizard or a starving bird.
+Yes, monarch butterflies give other animals chills because they taste bad!
+Monarch caterpillars and butterflies can make their predators sick with upset stomachs!
+After hatching, monarch caterpillars eat poisonous milkweed leaves.
+The toxin stays inside their bodies even after they grow up and become monarch butterflies.
+Their diet gives them this natural defense.

 Paragraphs 4 to 5: